 Qualifications to Become an AAML Fellow

 American Academy of Matrimonial Fellows are some of the most prestigious and well-respected Family Lawyers in the U.S. Understandably, the process of applying and qualifying for Fellowship requires a serious professional commitment to accomplish admittance.
-AMML has set out the following requirements and standards for admission are as follows:
+AAML has set out the following requirements and standards for admission are as follows:

 An Applicant who has been licensed for at least nine years can obtain a copy of the application for Fellowship.
 The completed application can then be submitted when the applicant has reached their 10th year anniversary.